dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 Direct solvers perform a unique sequence of operations on the coefficients of the system.
 In addition to the degrees of freedom of the problem, the size, sparsity, structure, and distribution of the matrix have an impact on the direct solvers' solution.
 Common direct solvers include Gaussian elimination, lower–upper (LU) decomposition, Colesky, and QR decomposition.

-On the other hand, iterative solvers begin with an inital guess for the solution and refine it through a series of iterations, converging towards the solution.
+On the other hand, iterative solvers begin with an initial guess for the solution and refine it through a series of iterations, converging towards the solution.
 In addition, iterative solvers use a procedure called “preconditioning”.
 In simple terms, the condition number of a matrix can be expressed as the ratio of the absolute value of biggest to smallest number in the matrix.
 As the condition number increases, the equation system becomes less stable, thus highly likely to magnify approximation errors.
 In addition to the condition number, the convergence of the iterative method has an impact on the iterative solvers' solutions [21].
 While beyond the scope of this article, there are many properties of the problem and its system of equations that determine the condition number and convergence of the iterative solver.
-Common iterative solvers include Conjugate Gradient Method and its variants, Generalized Minimial Residual Methods, and Chebyshev iteration.
+Common iterative solvers include Conjugate Gradient Method and its variants, Generalized Minimal Residual Methods, and Chebyshev iteration.

 ## Application of FEM in Analyzing Energy Harversting from a Vibrating Piezoelectric Cantilever Beam
 An example of applying FEM in the field of electrical engineering is harvesting energy from  piezoelectric structures, a common practice used to power lower-power electronic devices [22].
 In general, when a piezoelectric cantilever beam is physically deformed by pressure, vibration or force, then it will generate electrical charge density, calculated by the piezoelectric constitutive equation in [23].
 Maximum energy is harvested when it vibrates at its resonant frequency.

 A FEM simulation presented in [8] demonstrates the energy harvested from a vibrating piezoelectric cantilever beam with a proof mass on its free end.
 The beam, shown in Figure 1, was designed in SolidWorks using the dimensions shown below in Table 1, and the FEM simulation was performed in COMSOL Multiphysics.
 The material properties used in the FEM simulation are shown below in Table 2.
 The boundary conditions of the simulation were set such that the beam is clamped on one end and the rest of the it was free to vibrate with a mechanical damping set to 0.001 for both layers.
-The beam was kept at an acceleration vibration sources of $1g$ ($g = 9.8m/s^2$).
+The beam was kept at an acceleration vibration source of $1g$ ($g = 9.8m/s^2$).
 A physics-controlled mesh with fine element size was performed for the beam, resulting in a voltage output of 4.4 mV at a resonant frequency of 192.25 Hz, as shown in Figure 2 and 3.

 <img src="PzCantileverBeam.png">
 <img src="DimensionsBeamTable1.png">